day8/de-dupe/README.md

 * This implementation by default will consider two objects as different if (identical? x y) returns false.
 This is to save time computing the hash of the objects to check for equality.
 Use de-dupe/create-eq-cache for de-duplication for non-identical structures.

 ## Implementation details

+Its a form of dictionary compression.
+The shared structures are identified and extracted from the overall data structure, and then added to the result hash-map.
+The result hash-map also contains a represenation of the root note of the `pds`.

 This implementation uses a special version of clojure.walk which keeps track of both the original form (or more correctly that returned from the inner function), and the newly modified form from the outer function.

 This makes it possible in the prewalk phase (stepping down the tree from root to leaf) to cache all the forms in a js/Map (from now on referred to as the 'values' cache, this is mutable).
 In addition the key generated for the values cache (itself just a cljs symbol) is added to the metadata of the form.